-“We thought farmers would and check it daily but in reality, that’s not the case,” she says.
+“We thought farmers would sign up to our secure website and check it daily but in reality, that’s not the case,” she says.
 “So we need to focus on how to do a better job communicating with farmers both inside and outside the zone.”

 The availability of human resources over a larger or lengthier outbreak needs to be addressed, with many concerned about burnout of those working on the front lines.